ejriffer/Data-410-Project-3/README.md

 ```

 ## Model Comparison
 All of the models described above can predict models with varying degrees of accuracy.
-One way to compare models is to run them all in a cross-validation loop with the same data and compare the resulting mean squared error (mse).
+One way to compare models is to run them all in a nested cross-validation loop with the same data and compare the resulting mean squared error (mse).
+Nesting the cross validation can ensure that the results are not due to a certain random split of the data.
+The more nesting there are the longer it will take to run, but the more accuract the mse will be.
 The lower the mse the more accurate the model.

-Below is an example of a cross validation loop with a multivariate lowess model, a gradient boosted model, and an XGBoost model run on data from the cars.csv file.
+Below is an example of a nested cross validation loop with a multivariate lowess model, a gradient boosted model, and an XGBoost model run on data from the cars.csv file.

 ```
 # the data